cmu-sei/crucible/docs/gallery/index.md

 3. Add a **Description** about the collection.
 4. Click **Save**.

-If necessary, a collection can be deleted by cliking on the **Trash Icon** next to the desired collection.
+If necessary, a collection can be deleted by clicking on the **Trash Icon** next to the desired collection.

-In the same way, a collection can be edited by cliking on the **Edit Icon** next to the desired collection.
+In the same way, a collection can be edited by clicking on the **Edit Icon** next to the desired collection.

 ### Cards